 Troy wins on Starling’s solid outingPublished 10:35pm Friday, February 15, 2013

 Will Starling has pitched at Riddle-Pace Field before.
 He had not done so at the Division I level, however.
-In front of his family, his former high school team and coach, Starling pitched three shutout innings for Troy University on Friday as the Trojans opened the 2013 season with a 9-2 victory over Florida A&M.flash
+In front of his family, his former high school team and coach, Starling pitched three shutout innings for Troy University on Friday as the Trojans opened the 2013 season with a 9-2 victory over Florida A&M.

 The Pike Liberal Arts graduate started off strong for Troy in the first striking out two of the first four batter batters he faced.
 The second inning saw Starling, a junior transfer from Southern Union, hit a bump.
 After walking Pete Jackson, Starling threw a pair of wild pitches that allowed Jackson to move up to third base with no one out.
 Startling would strike out the next batter then Garrett Johnson dribbled a 1-0 pitch back to the mound where Starling caught Jackson between bases and tossed to third baseman Logan Pierce for the out.
 Another strike out would allow Starling and the Trojans to escape the inning without any damage.